grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 The idea is to assign each tenant a shard that is composed of a subset of the Grafana Mimir instances, which minimizes the number of overlapping instances between two different tenants.
 Shuffle sharding has the following benefits:

 - An outage on some Grafana Mimir cluster instances or nodes will only affect a subset of tenants.
 - A misbehaving tenant only affects its shard instances.
-Due to the low overlap of instances between different tenants, it’s statistically likely that any other tenant will run on different instances or that only a subset of instances will match the affected ones.
+Assuming each tenant shard is relatively small compared to the total number of instances in the cluster, it’s statistically likely that any other tenant will run on different instances or that only a subset of instances will match the affected ones.

 Using shuffle sharding doesn’t require more resources, but instances will not be evenly balanced.